 While Nak-Su’s body is brought to the royal temple, where the royals examine the blue mark and wonder where her soul is, Nak-Su gets accustomed to becoming Mu-Deok.
 Those in the palace though, worry that the soul shifters have returned.

-Part of that Royal Family happens to Jang Uk, who’s currently off training high up in the mountains.
+We return for now to Jang Gang’s son, Jang Uk, who’s currently off training high up in the mountains.
 He’s tasked with staying there for 3 years, although Uk isn’t one to follow the rules.

 His current teacher, an elder monk, is angry at his attitude and refuses to teach him.
 Uk isn’t deterred and defiantly claims he’s going to find someone else to teach him instead.